Seng-Jik/SDLClasses/README.md

 # SDLClasses
-An OO Wrapper For SDL 2.0.5.
+An OO Wrapper For SDL 2.

-You must compile this fucking library with SDL-2.0.5.
+Unpack SDL2 development package to this dir,and rename the dir to "SDL2".